GianniMoretti/velodyne_light/README.md

 About this fork
 ===============

 I created this fork of the ROS velodyne library to make it lighter that allows me to use only one node for both reading and conversion to PointCloud2.
+For my purpose, I won't need the part of the library that does the laser scan so I'll remove that part.
 I would also like to add some new configuration parameters and fix some bugs that I encountered using it.

+**Warning: This project is still in development and is not usable at present.**

 About the main velodyne project
 ========